 Get Your Girl Power Conference

-The Women’s Resource Center is offering the 2nd “Get Your Girl Power” Conference for fifth-grade girls on Friday, April 25 in Bayfield and Saturday April 26, in Durango.
+The Women’s Resource Center is offering the 2nd “Get Your Girl Power” Conference for fifth-grade girls on Tuesday, March 3 in Bayfield.
 This conference is to encourage more young girls to embrace their intelligence and commit to staying in school.

 - Media literacy